ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/dns.md

 You can of course ignore this you haven't created any subdomain DNS settings for your site.
 {{< /details >}}

-**Next:** This article shows how to set up HTTPS connections to your Laravel web app.
+**Next:** The next article shows how to set up HTTPS connections to your Laravel web app.

 <div class="mt-8">
 {{< tutorials/navbar baseurl="/tutorials/deploy-laravel" index="about" >}}